About the Competition

 An example of a competition-legal VEX EDR Robot

-VEX Robotics EDR robots are programmed with the free-to-use VEXcode software, which runs using a modified version of C++.
+VEX Robotics EDR robots are programmed with the free-to-use VEXcode software, which runs using a modified version of C++ (update: VEXcode now also supports Python).
 The software is built to accommodate anything a coder could imagine, while also being easy to learn and friendly towards beginners.
 Additionally, there exist numerous online learning resources and tutorials dedicated towards VEXcode.
 More information regarding VEXcode can be found at www.vexrobotics.com/vexcode-pro.

 Hardware for the VEX Robotics EDR Competition includes all-metal building components and numerous high-tech electronic devices such as the new V5 Smart Motor with a built-in rotational and velocity encoder, a multi-colored vision sensor, the new V5 Robot Brain, and dozens of other robotic parts such as pneumatics, bump and switch sensors, servos, gear boxes, and more!
 With numerous more mechanical parts such as gussets, hinges, universal joints, as well as other cool features like custom length wires, the hardware of the VEX Robotics EDR Competition is enough to satisfy to demands of a coder and the imagination of a builder.